flt-acdesign/HEXAS_FEM/README.md

 This solver is designed for educational and research purposes and can be extended to support more advanced features like nonlinear materials, dynamic analysis, or multi-physics simulations.

+The code you provided is a comprehensive finite element analysis (FEA) solver written in Julia, specifically designed for solving 3D structural mechanics problems using hexahedral elements.
+The solver is modular, with different components handling various aspects of the FEA process, such as mesh generation, boundary conditions, material properties, and solving the system of equations.
+Below is an explanation of the logic for the selection of the linear solver in the code:

-Solver Selection Logic
+### Solver Selection Logic

-The solver selection logic is primarily implemented in the choose_solver function within the HEXA module.
+The solver selection logic is primarily implemented in the `choose_solver` function within the `HEXA` module.
 This function determines which solver to use based on the problem size and available hardware (CPU or GPU).
 Here's a breakdown of the logic:

-GPU Availability Check:
+1. **GPU Availability Check**:

-The function first checks if a GPU is available using CUDA.functional().
+   - The function first checks if a GPU is available using `CUDA.functional()`.

-If a GPU is available, it further checks if there is enough GPU memory to handle the problem using Helpers.has_enough_gpu_memory(nNodes, nElem).
+   - If a GPU is available, it further checks if there is enough GPU memory to handle the problem using `Helpers.has_enough_gpu_memory(nNodes, nElem)`.

-If both conditions are met, the function returns :gpu, indicating that the GPU solver should be used.
+   - If both conditions are met, the function returns `:gpu`, indicating that the GPU solver should be used.

-CPU Solver Selection:
+2. **CPU Solver Selection**:

-If a GPU is not available or there isn't enough GPU memory, the function falls back to using a CPU solver.
+   - If a GPU is not available or there isn't enough GPU memory, the function falls back to using a CPU solver.

-The function then checks the number of elements (nElem):
+   - The function then checks the number of elements (`nElem`):

-If nElem is less than 100,001, the function selects the direct solver (:direct), which is typically faster for smaller problems.
+     - If `nElem` is less than 100,001, the function selects the **direct solver** (`:direct`), which is typically faster for smaller problems.

-If nElem is 100,001 or more, the function selects the matrix-free iterative solver (:matrix_free), which is more memory-efficient and suitable for larger problems.
+     - If `nElem` is 100,001 or more, the function selects the **matrix-free iterative solver** (`:matrix_free`), which is more memory-efficient and suitable for larger problems.

-Solver Implementation
+### Solver Implementation

-The selected solver is then used in the run_main function, where the actual solving takes place:
+The selected solver is then used in the `run_main` function, where the actual solving takes place:

-Direct Solver:
+- **Direct Solver**:

-The direct solver is implemented in the DirectSolver module.
+  - The direct solver is implemented in the `DirectSolver` module.

-It assembles the global stiffness matrix and solves the system using LU factorization.
+  - It assembles the global stiffness matrix and solves the system using LU factorization.

-This method is efficient for small to moderately sized problems but can be memory-intensive for very large problems.
+  - This method is efficient for small to moderately sized problems but can be memory-intensive for very large problems.

-Matrix-Free Iterative Solver (CPU):
+- **Matrix-Free Iterative Solver (CPU)**:

-The matrix-free iterative solver is implemented in the CPUSolver module.
+  - The matrix-free iterative solver is implemented in the `CPUSolver` module.

-It uses a conjugate gradient (CG) method with a diagonal preconditioner.
+  - It uses a conjugate gradient (CG) method with a diagonal preconditioner.

-This method is memory-efficient and suitable for large problems because it does not require storing the entire stiffness matrix.
+  - This method is memory-efficient and suitable for large problems because it does not require storing the entire stiffness matrix.

-GPU Solver:
+- **GPU Solver**:

-The GPU solver is implemented in the GPUSolver module.
+  - The GPU solver is implemented in the `GPUSolver` module.

-It can use either a native GPU-accelerated CG solver or a more advanced Krylov solver (e.g., CG, MINRES, or BiCGSTAB) with optional IC(0) preconditioning.
+  - It can use either a native GPU-accelerated CG solver or a more advanced Krylov solver (e.g., CG, MINRES, or BiCGSTAB) with optional IC(0) preconditioning.

-The GPU solver is designed to leverage the parallel processing capabilities of GPUs, making it suitable for very large problems.
+  - The GPU solver is designed to leverage the parallel processing capabilities of GPUs, making it suitable for very large problems.

-Solver Dispatch
+### Solver Dispatch

-The solve_system_iterative function in the IterativeSolver module is responsible for dispatching the problem to the appropriate solver based on the solver_type argument:
+The `solve_system_iterative` function in the `IterativeSolver` module is responsible for dispatching the problem to the appropriate solver based on the `solver_type` argument:

-If solver_type is :matrix_free, it calls the CPU-based matrix-free solver.
+- If `solver_type` is `:matrix_free`, it calls the CPU-based matrix-free solver.

-If solver_type is :gpu, it calls the GPU-based solver, with options for different Krylov solvers and preconditioning.
+- If `solver_type` is `:gpu`, it calls the GPU-based solver, with options for different Krylov solvers and preconditioning.